 FUNCTION OF JOB: Reports to and serves at the pleasure of the President and Board of Governors.
-The Vice President for Legal & Governmental Affairs and General Counsel provides legal counsel, preventative legal guidance, and advice and services in all matters pertaining to the practice of law on behalf of the institution.
+The General Counsel/Chief Legal Officer provides legal counsel, preventative legal guidance, and advice and services in all matters pertaining to the practice of law on behalf of the institution.
 The General Counsel performs the following activities in carrying out the responsibilities of this position: performs legal research, drafts legal documents, provides legal advice, monitors and assists outside attorneys hired to represent WVSOM in litigation or to provide special expertise on complex legal matters, develops administrative regulations and policies, provides legal analysis of policies, state and federal statutes, and other issues affecting WVSOM, participates in preparation of grant proposals, drafts and negotiates contracts with external organizations, entities, and agencies, and may represent WVSOM or its officials in legal and other proceedings.
-In consultation with the WVSOM Board of Governors, President, and other key stakeholders, the Vice President for Legal & Governmental Affairs and General Counsel will also develop and implement WVSOM's government relations, legislative affairs, and policy agenda.
+In consultation with the WVSOM Board of Governors, President, and other key stakeholders.